China & Tibet Cultural Journey

 Please note inoculations may be required for the country visited.
 It is your responsibility to consult with your travel doctor for up to date medical travel information well before departure.

 You should consult your doctor for up-to-date medical information pertaining to the country you are traveling to well before departure.
 We recommend that you carry a First Aid kit and hand sanitizers / antibacterial wipes as well as a full supply of any personal medical requirements.
 In Asia, you will not find the same drugs as you get at home.
 Please be aware that sometimes we are in remote areas and away from medical facilities.
 Also note that for legal reasons our Leaders are prohibited from administering any type of drug including headache tablets, antibiotics, etc. When selecting your trip please carefully read the brochure and itinerary and assess your ability to cope with our style of travel.
 Please refer to the Physical and Culture Shock ratings for trip specific information.
 For travellers over 70 years a completed Medical Form is required.
-Discovery Adventures reserves the right to exclude any traveller from all or part of a trip without refund if, in the reasonable opinion of the Tour Leader, they are unable to complete the itinerary without undue risk to themselves and/or the rest of the group.
+Discovery Adventures reserves the right to exclude any traveller from all or part of a trip without refund if, in the reasonable opinion of the CEO, they are unable to complete the itinerary without undue risk to themselves and/or the rest of the group.

 Trip Specific Safety